 Finally, on the Goldilocks front, I want to discuss girdles.
 Not the women’s boned undergarments that are designed to make you look fabulous while at the exact same time making you feel utterly miserable.

 I’m talking about diamond girdles; the thin ‘belt’ that separates the crown (the top) from the pavilion (the underneath).
 We have a serious Goldilocks situation going on here with girdle thickness.
 A girdle that is too thick for example, will mean a lot of wasted space inside the stone (as well as a lackluster finish).

 A girdle that is too thin on a marquise however, is even more dangerous.
-This is because the tips of the marquise diamond are extremely fragile (just like the princess cut), and with a weak girdle this can spell disaster for your precious stone, leaving it open to breaking and chipping.
-Your Goldilocks girdle thickness is as follows: you want a range of ‘thin’ to ‘slightly thick’ only.
+This is because the tips of the marquise diamond are extremely fragile (just like the princess diamond cut buying guide ), and with a weak girdle this can spell disaster for your precious stone, leaving it open to breaking and chipping.
+Your Goldilocks girdle thickness is as follows: you want a range of ‘thin’ to ‘thick’ only.

 Marquise Color and Clarity

 Next, let us touch on clarity and color.
 With clarity, feel free to pop down to the ‘VS2-SI1’ range, as marquise cuts (just like our ovals and cushions) are very good at hiding small imperfections.
 As usual though, you need to be careful about the positioning of these inclusions, as a dirty black mark sitting smack right in the center of your table could really burst your bubble.